emmanuelgonz/GIS_tools/README.md

 # GIS_tools
 A collection of python scripts for various GIS tasks.
 These scripts were developed for data processing for the world's largest phenotyping platform at the University of Arizona's Maricopa Agricultural Center.
+To run the following scripts, install all dependencies by running: `./depend.sh`

 ## Adding GPS coordinates to EXIF metadata
 The script `add_exif_tif.py` adds EXIF metadata to TIF files.
 Just feed it the directory where your files are located.